nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case3/README.md

 | Authoritative-flood-data | `vic_flood_history_public` |
 | Non-authoritative-ML-flood-data | `fullfloodextents_25jan_detailed` |

 The RML mapping rules for the four-step semantic enrichment process are provided in [1](src/dvmMappingFlow_Step1_2026.ttl), [2](src/dvmMappingFlow_Step2_2026.ttl), [3](src/dvmMappingFlow_Step3_2026.ttl) and [4](src/dvmMappingFlow_Step4_2026.ttl).
-Before running the files sequentially, please update the mappings according to the instructions provided in [Configure Data Source Connections](https://github.com/nayomirana/Declarative-semantic-enrichment-of-spatial-data/tree/main/Use%20case3/src) to establish the required connections to each database.
+Before executing the RML mapping files sequentially, update the files according to the instructions provided in [Configure Data Source Connections](https://github.com/nayomirana/Declarative-semantic-enrichment-of-spatial-data/tree/main/Use%20case3/src) to establish the required connections to each database.

 1. Step 1: In this step, hydrological spatial data are accessed from the PostgreSQL database (database name: _dvm_, schema name: _dvm_ds_).
 The generated RDF triples must be transferred to the knowledge graph stored in the _dvicmap_ triple store in GraphDB.